dxos/dxos/docs/docs/guide/platform/halo.md

 ## Next steps

-How to establish HALO identity in code:
+How to read the HALO identity in code:

 *   Use the [`useIdetity` hook in react](../react/identity)
 *   Use the [`client.halo.profile` field in TypeScript](../typescript/identity)